 About the Prizes

-The Michelson Prizes aim to support young investigators applying innovative research concepts and disruptive technologies to significantly advance the development of future vaccines and immunotherapies for major global diseases.
+The Michelson Prizes are scientific awards of $150,000 given annually to young investigators who are applying disruptive research concepts and inventive processes to advance vaccine and immunotherapy research for major global diseases.

 About the Donors

-Dr. Gary K. Michelson is a Board Certified Orthopedic Spinal Surgeon, with more than 900 issued patents worldwide that have revolutionized the practice of spinal surgery, making such procedures less invasive, less traumatic, safer, faster, and more effective.
-Alya Michelson is an accomplished journalist, who has written in and been published in four different languages.
+Dr. Gary K. Michelson is a Board Certified Orthopedic Spinal Surgeon, with more than 900 issued patents worldwide.
+His work has revolutionized the practice of spinal surgery, making such procedures less invasive, less traumatic, safer, faster, and more effective.
+Alya Michelson is an accomplished journalist, who has written in, and been published in four different languages.

 Together they support a broad array of philanthropic endeavors and operate three foundations that they founded and fund; including a medical research foundation, an education foundation, and an animal welfare foundation.
 Further information is available at michelsonmedical.org, 20MM.org, and foundanimals.org.